nDerroitte/Dynamic-Printing/README.md

 # Dynamic-Printing
 A sandbox about dynamic printing.
-Nothing else, nothing more
+Nothing else, nothing more.